 What is Namak Para?

-Namak para (or namakpare), also known as nimki or nimkin, is a savory, crispy snack popular in the Indian subcontinent.
-In some regions of Punjab and Uttar Pradesh, it is also known as Mathri (although mathri is usually round in shape).
+Namak para (namakpare), also known as nimki or nimkin, is a savory, crispy snack popular in the Indian subcontinent.
+This is one of the most popular namkeen snacks (savory munchies) in India.

 Why you'll love this recipe